Related Topics

 The Emergency Food Assistance Program (TEFAP) provides food and nutrition help at no cost.
 If you meet the program guidelines, you can pick up the food from your local food pantries or soup kitchens.
 Typical offerings vary by location but often include shelf-stable items such as pasta, dried beans, canned fruits and vegetables, and soups.

-Assuming this critical program continues to be funded, you can apply by contacting your state distributing agency to confirm eligibility and find participating sites.
-They can let you know if you meet the program guidelines and where you can get the food.
+You can apply for TEFAP by contacting your state distributing agency to confirm eligibility and find participating sites.
+They will tell you if you meet the program guidelines and where you can get food.

 3. Senior food boxes